isabella232/api-lab/laptop.md

 Laptop Computer Requirements
 ============================

-Prerequistes and Requirements
+Prerequisites and Requirements
 -----------------------------

-### Prerequistes
+### Prerequisites

 1. TSI account for each laptop

 ### Hardware

-1. Minimum 4gb memory or more
+1. Minimum 4gb memory or greater
 2. Network access to Internet

 ### Software